 Upon completion of any relevant CPD activity at the level of the College, team or individual, the participant(s) will discuss with their Line Manager the opportunities to disseminate learning to other staff.
-Relevant feedback about the provision and the ideas should be provided to their team at Programme Board or team meeting, and communicated to the Teaching and Learning committee as appropriate.
-Where it is agreed that there would be benefit in a wider circulation or follow up, the Teaching and Learning Committee, supported by Programme Boards, will be responsible for making appropriate arrangements, e.g. circulating relevant resources, a session at a staff or subject meeting, introducing a teaching or learning strategy, inclusion on the College websites.
-The Teaching and Learning Committee will be responsible for ensuring whether any follow up is needed to the provider, e.g. feedback, issues of access.
+Relevant feedback about the provision and the ideas should be provided to their team at Programme Board or team meeting, and communicated to the Teaching, Learning & Assessment Committee as appropriate.
+Where it is agreed that there would be benefit in a wider circulation or follow up, the Teaching, Learning & Assessment Committee, supported by Programme Boards, will be responsible for making appropriate arrangements, e.g. circulating relevant resources, a session at a staff or subject meeting, introducing a teaching or learning strategy, inclusion on the College websites.
+The Teaching, Learning & Assessment Committee will be responsible for ensuring whether any follow up is needed to the provider, e.g. feedback, issues of access.

-The Teaching and Learning Committee shall be responsible for assessing the value for money aspect of CPD through seeking to monitor and evaluate impact.
+The Teaching, Learning & Assessment Committee shall be responsible for assessing the value for money aspect of CPD through seeking to monitor and evaluate impact.

-The Teaching and Learning Committee shall be committed to ensuring that CPD systems and procedures conform to current research findings.
+The Teaching, Learning & Assessment Committee shall be committed to ensuring that CPD systems and procedures conform to current research findings.
 This will be undertaken at a variety of levels including: